Abraham in Islam

-Muslims believe that Abraham, also known as Khalilullah (Arabic: خليل الله Trans: friend of God), became the leader of the righteous in his time and that it was through him that Adnanite-Arabs and Israelites came.
+Muslims believe that Abraham became the leader of the righteous in his time and that it was through him that Adnanite-Arabs and Israelites came.
 Abraham, in the belief of Islam, was instrumental in cleansing the world of idolatry at the time.
 Paganism was cleared out by Abraham in both the Arabian peninsula and Canaan.
 He spiritually purified both places as well as physically sanctifying the houses of worship.
 Abraham and Isma'il (Ishmael) further established the rites of pilgrimage, or Ḥajj ('Pilgrimage'), which are still followed by Muslims today.
 Muslims maintain that Abraham further asked God to bless both the lines of his progeny, of Isma'il and Isḥaq (Isaac), and to keep all of his descendants in the protection of God.